PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README.md

 - Added sections to enable to play and modify notes (sound) compilations.
 This is a slightly modified version of @Foamyguys TR_Cowbell_Sequencer_Software repo;
 - Added support for WiFi connections.

-### TODO:
-- solve a problem that I (@PaulskPt) was not able to switch the Circuitpython storage filesystem from Readonly (RO) to ReadWrite (RW) by pressing the <BUTTON 1> (= UP button of the 5-button D-Pad) at the moment of pressing the <Reset> button on the board to reset the PicoW (while the PicoW was not connected to another PC via USB).